 Many of our students continue their education at Catholic high schools including Mount Carmel,

 St. Ignatius College Prep, Seton Academy, Mother McCauley Liberal Arts High School, Josephinum Academy, Brother Rice, Fenwick High School, Marist, St. Rita and De La Salle Institute.
 Others attend selective Chicago public and private high schools such as the Chicago Academy for the Arts.

 15. What is the registration process?

-Registration packets are available in the main office.
 Families first submit a formal Application for Admission along with a recent report card, standardized test scores, birth, and if the child is Catholic, Baptismal certificate.
 After the application has been reviewed and accepted by the school administration we may request that you interview with the principal.
-Then we will mail a packet detailing the remaining steps including the payment of a registration fee.
+Then we will notify families of acceptance through the mail and via e-mail detailing the remaining steps including the payment of a registration fee.

 More questions?
 Please e-mail our Admissions Coordinator, Tareema Jean-Baptiste: firstname.lastname@example.org